dart-lang/site-www/src/tools/diagnostic-messages.md

 {% endprettify %}

-If the value can't be declared to be `const`, then remove the `const` modifier from the variable:
+If the value can't be declared to be `const`, then remove the `const` modifier from the variable, possibly using `final` in its place:

 {% prettify dart %}
 var x = 0;
-var y = x;
+final y = x;
 {% endprettify %}

 ### deprecated_member_use